- View all upcoming workshops at MSRI

 Resources for Workshop Attendees

-Mother's Room: MSRI is pleased to be able to offer a private room for nursing mothers.
+Nursing Room: MSRI is pleased to be able to offer a private room for nursing parents.

 MSRI is unable to offer any on-site childcare services in Berkeley, nor are we able to make recommendations for child care providers.
 For convenience, participants looking for childcare resources may find the following links useful: